-Talga owns 100% of the largest resources of natural graphite in Europe, comprising multiple deposits, all of which are located in Norrbotten County, north Sweden.
-The flagship deposit, Nunasvaara, which forms part of the Vittangi Project, is the highest grade JORC/NI 43-101 resource in the world (total resource 16.9Mt @ 25.6% graphite).
+Talga owns several of the largest resources of natural graphite in Europe, comprising multiple deposits, all of which are located in Norrbotten County, north Sweden.
+The main graphite deposit, Nunasvaara, which forms part of Talga's flagship Vittangi Project, is the highest grade JORC/NI 43-101 resource in the world (total resource 16.9Mt @ 25.6% graphite).
 Talga has further defined another two JORC resources at Jalkunen and Raitajärvi.

 Talga owns a suite of copper-cobalt-gold projects in north Sweden.
-The Kiskama, Lautakoski, Ahmavuoma and East Aitik projects comprise high grade copper and cobalt mineralisation over significant widths.
-Kiskama is renowned as Sweden's largest deposit of cobalt and in the 99% percentile for grade of drilled deposits (105 holes), while recent tests of historic drillcore at Ahmavuoma returned significant intercepts such as 73.1m @ 0.16% Co and 0.24% Cu from 33.75m (04AD001), including 22.8m @ 0.34% Co and 0.13% Cu from 54m.
+The Kiskama and Aitik East projects comprise high grade copper and cobalt mineralisation over significant widths, with Kiskama renowned as Sweden's largest deposit of cobalt.
 Talga believes its cobalt-rich base metal assets could play a key role in the supply of technology minerals for the fast growing lithium-ion battery market and is reviewing its options for advancing these assets, separate to its graphite projects.

 Talga owns two iron ore projects, Masugnsbyn and Vittangi, located in Norrbotten County, north Sweden.
 The projects are strategically positioned near well developed transport and processing infrastructure including magnetite concentrators, pellet plants and pig iron mills.
 Talga is rationalising its holdings and seeking divestment opportunities to focus on its graphite and battery metals projects.